skaparate/wp-lando-plugin-boilerplate/README.md

-# WordPress Lando Plugin Setup
+# WordPress Lando Plugin Boilerplate Generator

 This is the boilerplate for a WordPress plugin development environment, including (and enforcing) WordPress Standards, PHP namespaces and a lando server setup that's ready to be used for testing and debugging.